 - regulatory changes, market changes or new technology that could force you to look at how you're running your business

 - poor staff performance

 Look at your current staffing situation

-- What are your employees characteristics (age, salary, who do they report to etc.)
+- What are your employees characteristics – for example, age, salary, who they report to

-- what is the rate of workforce growth or decline?
-Over time?
+- What's the rate of workforce growth or decline – over time?